What is a Cataract?

 The use of a laser can improve the precision, accuracy, and reproducibility of each of these steps.
 Our surgeons will spend time with you to go over all the options related to your cataract surgery to ensure that your INDIVIDUAL VISUAL NEEDS are met.
 We take TIME and INTEREST in you as an individual to make sure that the options you select fit your lifestyle.
 It is not one size fits all.
 You only go through this once, you should be in the most caring and able hands you can be.
 If you have any questions, please call or email us today.

 MULTIFOCAL/TRIFOCAL (PANOPTIX) LENS:

-The goal of this lens is to provide more glasses independence by providing a range in focus from distance to near.
+The goal of this lens is to provide more independence from glasses by providing a range in focus from distance to near.
 These lenses use diffractive optics to allow for these ranges and are not accommodative lenses.
 They are not bifocal lenses.
-Similar to the lens of a very advanced camera lens the optics of lens allow for the extension of range.
-The optics allow a person to do near activities and distance activities without having to look into a certain direction as in a bifocal or in progressive glasses.
+Similar to the lens of a very advanced camera, the optics of the lens allow for the extension of range.
+The optics allow a person to do near activities and distance activities without having to look in a certain direction as in a bifocal or in progressive glasses.
 Some noteworthy considerations:

 - Some patients can see distance, intermediate (computer/phone/dashboard), and near (menu, book, etc.) with limited glasses need.
 For small print, needle, work, poor lighting, etc. Some may still need the aid of over-the-counter readers.